The Pacific War Online Encyclopedia

 them fall into the hands of the Japanese.
 No such escape was

-rather than be captured by the Japanese and risk being tortured
+captured by the Japanese and risk being tortured into revealing

-that the Navy had known the Japanese battle plan before
+Chicago Tribune that the Navy had known the Japanese battle

-responsible was not prosecuted because this would only have drawn
+prosecuted because this would only have drawn attention to the

-the incident.
-Accounts of how the reporter came across his
+incident.
+Accounts of how the reporter came across his information

-reporter an intelligence report, while another has the reporter
+an intelligence report, while another has the reporter finding the

 MacArthur distributed ULTRA intelligence much more widely than any other Allied commander.
 This included distribution through radio channels, a practice that was supposed to be strictly forbidden.
 But the worst incident was a press release from MacArthur's headquarters on 27 April 1942 which mentioned a buildup of Japanese merchant shipping in the Marshalls.
 This intelligence had come from cryptanalysis, prompting a furious message from Marshall to MacArthur, but the general proved impossible to restrain.
 When a copy of the strict ULTRA regulations was sent to his headquarters, he had his staff water them down, then sent a signed copy back to Washington.